muratk5n/thirdwave/en/README.md

 ---

 It's true.
-Wood, which is solid, can be compressed to smaller size.
+A tree trunk, which is solid, can be compressed to smaller size.
 But water cannot.
 It is counter-intuitive at first, but actually makes sense if one thinks about it.